HarryLHW/TarsGoVision/README.md

 ### Debugging single module
 The demo code is for reference：
 [JLUVision_Demos](https://gitee.com/qunshanhe/JLUVision_Demos)
-[Armor_Demo](https://gitee.com/qunshanhe/JLUVision_Demos/tree/master/Armor_Demo)Can be run in Linux(.pro)/Windows(.sln)
+[Armor_Demo](https://gitee.com/qunshanhe/JLUVision_Demos/tree/master/Armor_Demo) can be run in Linux(.pro)/Windows(.sln)
-[AngleSolver_Armor_GxCamera](https://gitee.com/qunshanhe/JLUVision_Demos/tree/master/Anglesolver_Armor_GxCamera_Demo)DJI's programs for image acquisition and the angle solver of armors.
+[AngleSolver_Armor_GxCamera](https://gitee.com/qunshanhe/JLUVision_Demos/tree/master/Anglesolver_Armor_GxCamera_Demo) DJI's programs for image acquisition and the angle solver of armors.
 Connection to a Daheng camera to Linux is needed.
 ### Debugging Tools
 There are customized functions in the code, visualizing the light, armor, and angle solver, and we can use the keyboard to control the parameters.
 It is convenient to use these functions to debug and optimize.